danidiaz/red-black-record/README.md

 There is another world towards which bridges must be built: the everyday Haskell world of conventional records and sums.
-In fact, one of the motivations of extensible records and variants is to serve as "generalized" versions of plainer data types.
+In fact, one of the motivations of extensible records and variants is to serve as "generalized" versions of vanilla data types.
 Advanced use cases can rely on these generalized versions, thereby avoiding intrusive changes to the original types. red-black-record provides conversion typeclasses with default implementations by way of [`GHC.Generic`](http://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-Generics.html).